-20.25 SABBATICAL LEAVE
+20.25 Sabbatical Leave

 Sabbatical leave is a benefit provided to enable members to maintain their effectiveness as teachers, scholars, and professionals.
-A sabbatical leave is for the purpose of scholarly and creative activity and/or of professional development, to the benefit not only of the leave-taker, but also of Brandon University and of the academic community in general,
+A sabbatical leave is for the purpose of scholarly and creative activity and/or of professional development, to the benefit not only of the leave-taker, but also of the Employer and of the academic community in general.

-Eligible members requesting a sabbatical shall make application in writing to the Dean by March 1st of the year prior to the beginning of the academic year for which the sabbatical leave is requested.
+Eligible members requesting a sabbatical shall make application in writing to the Dean/Director by March 1st of the calendar year prior to the beginning of the academic year for which the sabbatical leave is requested.
+(For example: If a Member wishes to apply for a sabbatical to start any time between 1 September 1998 and 31 August 1999, he/she must apply before 1 March 1997).

-The application shall include a summary of scholarly and professional activities undertaken by the member during his/her most recent leave (see clause 20.35) as well as a detailed statement of plans (namely goals and objectives, methodology and expected outcomes of the research proposed) for the entire period of the sabbatical leave and shall indicate the benefits which shall accrue to the applicant, to the institution, and to the academic community.
+The application shall include a summary of scholarly and professional activities undertaken by the member during his/her most recent leave (see Article 20.35) as well as a detailed statement of plans (namely goals and objectives, methodology and expected outcomes of the research proposed) for the entire period of the sabbatical leave and shall indicate the benefits which shall accrue to the applicant, to the institution, and to the academic community.
 Applications shall be submitted on the appropriate form.

-The Department of the applicant shall meet with the applicant and make a recommendation based on 20.25 by April 1.
-The Dean/Director shall meet with the applicant and forward the application, the department's recommendation, and his/her own recommendation to the President by April 15.
+The Department of the applicant shall meet with the applicant and make a recommendation based on Article 20.25 by April 1.
+The Dean/Director shall meet with the applicant and forward the application, the Department's recommendation, and his/her own recommendation to the President, by April 15.

-- a) The Employer shall provide paid Special Leaves and Sabbatical Leaves for a full year for 13 members (or equivalent) in any one year, provided that there are that many members entitled to such leave under the provisions of this article.
-For the members employed in the Special Programs, the Employer shall provide paid Special Leaves and Sabbatical Leaves for a full year for 1 member (or equivalent) in any I year, provided there is (are) member(s) entitled to such a leave under the provisions of this article. - Members will be permitted to apply for a sabbatical over a two year period.
-In that event, seniority toward a future sabbatical shall be counted from the time of return from the second half of the sabbatical but shall include the period of service between the two sabbatical halves. - A member may opt to apply for a one-half sabbatical leave after six years of service.
-Should this option be approved, the member shall be entitled to receive 100 per cent of salary and benefit.
+- a) The Employer shall provide paid Special Leaves and Sabbatical Leaves for a full year for thirteen (13) members (or equivalent) in any one (1) year, provided that there are that many members entitled to such leave under the provisions of this Article.
+For the members employed in the Special Projects, the Employer shall provide paid Special Leaves and Sabbatical Leaves for a full year for one (1) member (or equivalent) in any one (1) year, provided there is (are) member(s) entitled to such a leave under the provisions of this Article. - b) Members will be permitted to apply for a sabbatical over a two-year period.
+In that event, seniority toward a future sabbatical shall be counted from the time of return from the second half of the sabbatical, but shall include the period of service between the two sabbatical halves. - c) A member may opt to apply for a one-half (1/2) sabbatical leave after six (6) years of service.
+Should this option be approved, the member shall be entitled to receive one hundred percent (100%) of salary and benefit.
 If this option is taken, the member will be deemed to have received the equivalent of a full sabbatical.

-Ordinarily, no more than I member from a department of 4 or fewer eligible members, 2 members from a department of 5 to 9 eligible members, 3 members from a department of 10 to 14 eligible members, and 4 members from a department of 15 or more eligible members shall be on paid leave other than sick, compassionate, or maternity leave at any one time.
+Ordinarily, no more than one (1) member from a Department of four (4) or fewer eligible members, two (2) members from a Department of five (5) to nine (9) eligible members, three (3) members from a Department of ten (10) to fourteen (14) eligible members, and four (4) members from a Department of fifteen (15) or more eligible members shall be on paid leave other than sick, compassionate, or maternity leave at any one time.
 The Employer may permit these quotas to be exceeded.

-If necessary, members shall defer their sabbatical leaves in order to meet the requirements of clauses 29 and 30.
+If necessary, members shall defer their sabbatical leaves in order to meet the requirements of Articles 20.29 and 20.30.
 Members shall defer leaves in the order: